 You know that saying "fits like a glove?"
 Well, that applies here.
 Base layers are meant to fit close to the skin and shouldn't be too fit nor too baggy.
 This enables effective wicking and warmth over time.
 Also, you want to make sure the arms and torso are long enough to cover all your skin.
 It shouldn't ride up while moving, and ideally, it's easy to layer underneath other layers.
 The takeaway?
 If the fit doesn't feel right, don't buy it.

 A zip neck offers a collar and a little more warmth (and ventilation) and protection from the elements by providing insulation to the neck.
 These are quite versatile, as they can be zipped up in colder weather or unzipped to release heat as temps or activity warms up.
 Different zipper lengths (½ zipper v.s ¼ zipper) offer access to layers you might stack underneath the base layer top.
 A hooded option is the warmest and by far the most protective.
 These are awesome tops if you plan on wearing it on its own, or you don't already have a layer with a hood.
 These aren't the greatest if you're layering, and you already have a jacket with a hood and an insulating layer with a hood.
 This might add a little too much bulk.

 What features should you consider?
-Long underwear tops come with a diversity of different features.
-Some are super simple while others come loaded with thumb loops, hidden pockets, hoods, and more.
+Long underwear tops come with a diversity of features.
+Some are super simple, while others come loaded with thumb loops, hidden pockets, hoods, and more.
 Here we explore a plethora of features that you should consider in your purchase.

 Pockets are sweet, but can also add a little bulk.
-A little stash place for car key, credit card, or Kleenex is quite convenient while out on a jog around town.
+A little stash place for car keys, credit cards, or Kleenex is quite convenient while out on a jog around town.
 Our testers liked them for long trail runs and skinning adventures in the mountains.
-Sometimes they are located in a hidden pocket on the hem while other times they might be found on the arm or breast.
-The only layer that incorporated one in this review is the Arc'teryx RHO LT Zip.
+Sometimes they are located in a hidden pocket on the hem while other times, they might be found on the arm or breast.